 How much does it cost to register?

-The USA Hockey fee is free for players new to hockey and $50 for returning players.
-The Minnesota Special Hockey fee is $110.
+The USA Hockey fee is free for players new to hockey and dependent on age for returning players.
+The Minnesota Special Hockey fee is $125.

 I have some financial hardships and can't afford the registration fees.

 We don't want fees to stop you from playing.
-So you can apply for a scholarship during the MSH registration step of the sign up process.
+You can apply for a scholarship during the MSH registration step of the sign-up process.